MobileProto16/Mobile-Proto-16/deepdive1/README.md

 }
 ```

 `@Test` is an annotation.
 You can read more about annotations [here in EXTRA.md](EXTRA.md) or [here](http://junit.sourceforge.net/javadoc/org/junit/package-summary.html).
-You can use [Hamcrest matchers](https://github.com/hamcrest/JavaHamcrest) instead.
+You can use [Hamcrest matchers](https://github.com/hamcrest/JavaHamcrest) instead of just `assert()`.
 They make your tests more English-like, readable, and make matching easier.
 For example:

 ```java
 // JUnit 4 for equals check